 How should the performance improvement plan be developed?

-Before coming up with a development plan, discuss with your employee what to include in it and how to go about it the right way.
+Before developing a development plan, discuss with your employee what to include and how to go about it correctly.

 The steps below highlight how to develop a performance improvement plan for your employee.